mkgrgis/sqlite_fdw/README.md

   Specifies the number of rows which should be inserted in a single `INSERT` operation.
 This setting can be overridden for individual tables.

+- **integrity_check** as *string*, optional, default `full`

+	Integrity checks uses to ensure database file is well-formed.
+This option applicable only for read-write SQLite files, otherwise ignored.
+`none` - no integrity checks before connection
+`quick` - does such integrity checks as
+	1. Table or index entries that are out of sequence
+	2. Misformatted records
+	3. Missing pages
+	4. Missing or surplus index entries
+	5. CHECK, and NOT NULL constraint errors
+	6. Integrity of the freelist
+	7. Sections of the database that are used more than once, or not at all Uses O(N) time where N is the total number of rows in the database `full` - does integrity checks listed for `quick` mode and
+	8. UNIQUE constraint errors
+	Uses O(NlogN) where N is the total number of rows in the database `fkeys` -  - does integrity checks listed for `full` mode and
+	9. FOREIGN KEY constraint errors

+- **foreign_keys** as *boolean*, optional, default *true*

+	This option allows to enable internal SQLite foreign keys support if there is SQL declared foreign keys in the SQLite database.
+Without this option some PostgreSQL data modification on a foreign table can destroy foreign key constraint in SQLite without any notice.
+This option is applicable only for readwrite connection to SQLite database, because readonly connections cannot modify any data in SQLite tables.
+This option is ignored for readonly connections.

 ### CREATE USER MAPPING options

 There is no user or password conceptions in SQLite, hence `sqlite_fdw` no need any `CREATE USER MAPPING` command.

-About access model and possible data modifications problems see about [connection to SQLite database file and access control](#connection-to-sqlite-database-file-and-access-control).
+In case of any access or data modification problems please read about [connection to SQLite database file and access control](#connection-to-sqlite-database-file-and-access-control).

 ### CREATE FOREIGN TABLE options

 `sqlite_fdw` accepts the following table-level options via the `CREATE FOREIGN TABLE` command:

+- **schema_name** as *string*, optional, default `main` Through `sqlite_fdw_db_attach` PostgreSQL function call you can attach other SQLite databases to the `FOREIGN SERVER` like after SQLite `ATTACH DATABASE` command.
+Any SQLite objects from this databases will have selected alias as name prefix used like PostgreSQL schema prefix.
+This option allows to have deal with tables from attached SQLite databases, not only with objects from default `main` database of `FOREIGN SERVER`.

 - **table** as *string*, optional, no default